Chile relleno: United States

 A recipe from 1914 (as "chili reinas") is published in a period guidebook to San Francisco restaurants.

+In addition, the jalapeño popper can be described as a version of the chile relleno using jalapeños.

 Guatemala

 In Guatemala, the pimiento pepper is stuffed with shredded pork and vegetables.
 Like the Mexican version, it is covered with egg batter and fried.
 It is served with tomato sauce or inside a bread bun.